HiiYL/Sonar-Ledger/README.md

 - ✅ Never uploads your financial data to any server
 - ✅ Has no backend or database
 - ✅ Can work completely offline after initial load
+- ✅ Optional Google Drive sync stores data in YOUR account only

 ## Project Structure